DoerJ/hexo-blog/source/_posts/blog-deployment.md

 ---
-title: Build Your Blog Site with Hexo and Heroku
+title: Build A Blog Site with Hexo and Heroku
 date: 2020-02-23 21:15:21
 tags: hexo, heroku, deployment
+index_img: /images/thumbnail/heroku.jpeg
 ---
 Having a personal blog site is sweet, but sometimes building up your site from scratch could be a headache.
 That makes hexo and heroku one of the best solutions for building and hosting a blogging site.